DFE-Digital/register-early-career-teachers/documentation/rect-school-admins.md

 ### Checking the ECT is eligible to be registered for training

+When an ECT is registered for training, we should check if their record already exists in CPD.
+ADD MORE DETAIL HERE CLAIRE

 At this stage, when we check the TRS for the existence of the ECT's record, we also need to make sure:
 - the ECT has not completed induction already
 - the ECT is not exempt from induction